bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 ## Getting catalog data

-The main feature merchants expect from channel apps is a seamless method to sync product data between BigCommerce and an external channel, like a point-of-sale system.
+The leading feature merchants expect from channel apps is a seamless method to sync product data between BigCommerce and an external channel, like a point-of-sale system.

 At a high level, this portion of the integration should perform the following:

 1. **Capture and compare** by pulling products from both BigCommerce and the external channel, then looping through and compare to see if any matches are found.
-The comparison is done against a unique identifier that can be found in both systems (its typically best to index using product **SKU** or **UPC**, if possible).
+The comparison is made against a unique identifier that can be found in both systems (it's typically best to index using product **SKU** or **UPC**, if possible).
 2. **Update or create** by updating an existing product if a match is found in step 1.
 If no match is found, create a product.

 There are several workflows to get products to or from BigCommerce and the external channel.
-Depending on the channel and the desired functionality, you may make use of one or more of these in your app.
+Depending on the channel and the desired functionality, you may use one or more of these in your app.

 In general, you should support at least import and export functionality.
 Depending on where the merchant's catalog lives, they will need to import or export their catalog.
 Typically, if a merchant started selling on BigCommerce, they will export their catalog to the external channel.
 If they start selling on the external channel, they will import their catalog to BigCommerce.
-The option to choose between import and export should be provided to the merchant, so they can have full control of how they share their products between BigCommerce and the external channel.
+The option to choose between import and export should be provided to the merchant, so they have full control of how they share their products between BigCommerce and the external channel.

 ### Importing